glayyiyi/cms/1/wp-content/plugins/wp-slimstat/readme.txt

 == Changelog ==

+= 3.4.2 =
+* [New] Three new reports give you detailed information about your rankings (Google, Facebook, Alexa), your content and your site's security.
+* [Update] Complete Russian Localization (thank you, Vitaly!)
+* [Update] Top Browsers now groups browsers by name, if the user agent string is not enabled/displayed (thank you, Vitaly)
+* [Update] Much improved language detection and localization (thank you, Vitaly)
+* [Update] By default only admins can now see the stats (minimum capability to view: activate_plugins).
+* [Update] Removed unused languages from the dictionary (who is using operating systems in Herero, Igbo, Hiri Motu, Church Slavic anyway?)
+* [Update] Optimized code to manage the plugin's options (removed unnecessary db interactions)
+* [Update] World Map ([AmMap](http://www.ammap.com/download/)) updated to version 3.7
+* [Update] MaxMind / Geolocation database updated to November 2013
+* [Update] Consolidated reports and improved performance on Overview tab
+* [Fix] Bug in converting some IP addresses to long integers (thank you, [tkleinsteuber](http://wordpress.org/support/topic/wrong-geolocation-for-rfc-1918-private-ip-ranges))
+* [Fix] Some PHP warnings about undefined variables

+= 3.4.1 =
+* [New] Report to visualize top Outbound Links and Downloads (thank you, [bobinoz](http://wordpress.org/support/topic/tracking-outbound-links-1))
+* [New] Purge data by user agent (thank you, [GermanKiwi](http://wordpress.org/support/topic/purge-data-based-on-user-agent))
+* [New] Import/Export all your settings in a text file.
+Go to Settings > Maintenance and give it a try! (thank you, [Mike](http://wordpress.org/support/topic/feature-request-save-out-settings))
+* [Update] Cosmetic updates to the interface
+* [Update] Right Now Extended is now set to 'No' by default
+* [Fix] Filters were not being reset if API was invoked more than once on the same page (thank you, [PV-Patrick](http://wordpress.org/support/topic/api-calls-in-the_loop))
+* [Fix] Compatibility issues with User Overview (thank you, Thorsten)
+* [Fix] Bug affecting the data recorded when URLs were using non-ASCII characters (thank you, [dimitrios1988](http://wordpress.org/support/topic/stats-now-showing-in-non-ascii-characters))
+* [Fix] Compatibility issues with Export to Excel
+* [Fix] Bug related to the new HTTP POST-based Filtering system
+* [Fix] Issue with French localization encoding (thank you [whoaloic](http://wordpress.org/support/topic/foreign-language-encoding-issue))
+* [Fix] Elaborated on how to use multiple filters with the API (thank you, [Statistiker](http://wordpress.org/support/topic/filter-most-popular-posts))

+= 3.4 =
+* [Note] We can't believe we're already crossing the 600,000 downloads mark!
+To celebrate this accomplishment, we're working on a brand new website!
+Stay tuned.
+* [New] Local IP Addresses are now marked as such (thank you, [Thorsten](http://wordpress.org/support/topic/wrong-geolocation-for-rfc-1918-private-ip-ranges))
+* [Update] SlimStat's filters have been reimplemented to use HTTP POST requests, in order to avoid issues with very long URIs (thank you, John)
+* [Update] You can now restrict access to the configuration screens by specifying the minimum capability required (default: activate_plugins)
+* [Update] Localization files have consolidated and are now easier to manage.
+Send us your localization!
+* [Fix] Clicking on report titles doesn't collapse the box anymore (thank you, psn)
+* [Fix] Minor fixes to the Javascript used on admin pages
+* [Fix] Restored compatibility with the plugin Dashboard Widgets

 = 3.3.6 =
 * [New] Since you've asked, we added a datepicker to the filters
 * [Update] MaxMind / Geolocation database updated to October 2013